June 30, 2009

 That's where sports come in.

 One of the many reasons so many sports have always been a big part of my life is that they exist outside of the mundane.
 From merely watching the Super Bowl to playing in the Saturday afternoon pickup hoops at my local rec center, my favorite sports have almost nothing in common with my 'regular' routine.
 When major upheavals have threatened to crack the bedrock of my entire values and belief system, sports have remained constant -- a familiar lighthouse beacon glimpsed through the raging storm.
-And it has always been thus.
+And it has always been that way.

-On March 25th, with the announcement of it's four new 'safety rules' that go into effect in 2009, the NFL Rules Committee reminded me that not even sports is safe from change.
-And from where I'm standing it's not even good change.
-Nor has it just begun.
-The NFLRC has actually been making some fairly radical changes to the very structure of the game for some years now -- but they've done so in small increments which have probably flown under more than just my radar for this long.
-Their latest overprotective attempts to remake the game got my attention at last; while I know I could not have done aught but watch no matter when I realized what was happening, in this case the comprehension is much better late than not at all.
+While I know I could not have done aught but watch no matter when I realized what was happening, in this case the comprehension is much better late than not at all.
 Finally seeing what the owners plan to do to this game I love, what they will do in their own sweet time without any opposition, has helped me sharpen my memories of the game the way it should be played.

 The way it once was played.